curvegrid/go-ethereum-wiki/Go-ethereum-management-API's.md

 * enable the admin, official DApp and miner API over the IPC interface
 * enable the eth and web3 API over the RPC interface

 Please note that offering an API over the `rpc` interface will give everyone access to the API who can access this interface (e.g. DApp's).
 So be careful which API's you enable.

-By default geth enables all API's over the `ipc` interface and only the eth and web3 API's over the `rpc` interface.
+By default geth enables all API's over the `ipc` interface and only the db,eth,net and web3 API's over the `rpc` interface.

-To test which API's an interface provides the `modules` transaction can be executes, e.g. over an `ipc` interface on unix systems:
+To determine which API's an interface provides the `modules` transaction can be executes, e.g. over an `ipc` interface on unix systems:

 ```
 echo '{"jsonrpc":"2.0","method":"modules","params":[],"id":1}' | nc -U $datadir/geth.ipc
 ```
-will give all enabled modules including the API version number:
+will give all enabled modules including the version number:
 ```
 {
    "id":1,